Sigil-Ebook/Sigil/docs/Install.md

     $ ~/sigil-x.y.z/run/bin/sigil" > ~/sigil.sh
     $ chmod +x ~/sigil.sh

-# Run Sigil:
+### Run Sigil

     $ ~/sigil.sh

 Building from source in the git repository for release is *NOT* recommended, since code in the git repository is not stable.
-Do not open a bug report against a non release version .
+Do not open a bug report against a non-release version.